 If you’ve ever made pesto, then you can definitely make chimichurri.
 Think of it as Argentinean pesto.
 Except instead of having a base of fresh basil, you use parsley, or in my case, cilantro.

-Parsley is the usual leafy green for chimichurri.
+Parsley is the standard leafy green for chimichurri.
 But parsley is not my favorite.
-So I swapped it out for cilantro instead.
-However, if you’re one of those people who thinks cilantro tastes like soap, feel free to use parsley.
-Or if you like both, do half and half!
+So I like to make chimichurri without parsley and swap it out for cilantro instead.

 How to make cilantro chimichurri